 Note: the Scan Engine will only run the scan on one date at a time.
 That is to say, the Scan Engine cannot run a single scan over a date range.
 For example, one may wish to run a scan for 52-week highs on the dates within the range of September 4th through 7th.
 Currently, this requires four separate scans using the appropriate date offsets.

-It's always a good idea to check the syntax one last time before running your scan, to make sure there are no errors in your scan.
-To do this, just click the Check Syntax button below the Scan Criteria Box.
+It's always a good idea to check the syntax before running your scan, to make sure there are no errors to address.
+The Advanced Scan Workbench offers two ways to check your scan for syntax errors.

 If there is a syntax error, text will appear at the bottom of the box that identifies the problem.